nowaproj/docs/docs/ui/groups.md

 ---
 sidebar_position: 4
 title: Grouping
-description: How to group items to create stack, raw or column
+description: How to group items to create stack, raw, or column

 ---